Post may contain Amazon or other affiliate links

 Use flax milk in your beverages and smoothies, and in recipes that call for dairy.

-A year ago, I was taking a break from almond milk, and I got this flax milk by Good Karma.
-I actually enjoyed the nutty flavor.
+You can get flax milk by Good Karma.
+You may actually enjoy the nutty flavor.
 You can get that here.

 Hazelnut Milk